jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Unused servers will stay in a disabled state.
 If the change cannot be made via socket, a new HAProxy instance will be started.

-Starting on v0.8, a new configmap option `slots-min-free` can be used to configure the minimum number of free/empty servers per backend.
+Starting on v0.8, a new ConfigMap option `slots-min-free` can be used to configure the minimum number of free/empty servers per backend.
 If HAProxy need to be restarted and an backend has less than `slots-min-free` available servers, another `backend-server-slots-increment` new empty servers would be created.